vendablefall/littlekiwibus/_posts/2019-01-14-demolishing-the-bus-interior.md

 ### Tools
 So, to get you started, here is a list of tools that will make the demolition stages a whole lot easier:

-* Reciprocating saw (and LOTS of blades if you chew through them as quickly as we do).
+* Angle grinder. (get a cord powered one, our battery version was underwhelming)
-* Angle grinder.
+* Reciprocating saw (and LOTS of blades if you chew through them as quickly as we do, and get a cord version, see above)
-* Drill
+* Drill (great for removing rivets)
-* Impact driver
+* Impact driver (great for lifting carpet)
 * Chisel bit for impact driver
-* Crowbars (watch your face)
+* Crowbars (atleast one, great for eveything demolishion)
-* Socket set (a good one)
+* Socket set (a good one, should be mandatory for acr/bus work)
-* Rivet remover (find example onlinem say we couldnt find one in nz but tom suggestd it)
+* Rivet remover (we couldnt find one, but we sure wish we did..)
-* Radio/music speaker (to keep you sane)
+* Radio/music speaker (to keep everyones sanity)

 ### Rivets <A NAME="rivets">